 - What does the decision-making process for buying the product look like?

-What research options are available for new product idea generation?
+The best research options for new product idea generation and concept testing include:

-After conducting exploratory research (formally or informally), an organization has identified a need within the market and is set to develop a new product that customers will be interested in.
+After conducting exploratory research (formally or informally), that should mean an organization has identified a need within the market.
+In other words, you are set to develop a new product that customers will be interested in.

 The main goal of new product testing research is to have your target audiences evaluate the new product and ensure that the product meets their needs.